 I think it’s important to note the distinction between our river trips and some other tour activities in the Southwest.
 Grand Canyon rafting is an expedition!
 Phew…that feels good to say out loud.
 The journey through the majestic Colorado River corridor is unparalleled, in that when we embark into the canyon, we are completely self-sufficient in a wilderness environment for days on end.
 We don’t pipe in the internet or have the ability to fly in extra amenities.
 It’s sometimes uncomfortable, it’ll stretch you in ways you never thought you could, and it’ll show you how tough you really are (which you are).
-Trips with ARR don’t require you to be a triathlete, but you do need an adventurous spirit, good physical health, and a desire to escape into the Grand Canyon wilderness.
+Trips with ARR don’t require you to be a triathlete; but you do need to have an adventurous spirit, be in good physical health, and have a desire to escape into the Grand Canyon wilderness.

 River running in the Grand Canyon can trace its roots back to one of the greatest adventures of all time.
 In 1869, Major John Wesley Powell and his 9 mighty men were compelled to trek one of the last undiscovered areas in the U.S. and became the first non-native men to explore the Grand Canyon in its entirety.
 Boats broke apart, rations were washed away and three men were never seen again.
 This three-month expedition developed into one of the greatest adventure stories of all time.